C&C Custom 62: Production

 The design was built under Erich Bruckmann's supervision at the Custom Division of C&C Yachts in Canada, but it is now out of production.
 At least two examples were built.

 The Custom 62 is a development of the C&C 61.

 Jubilation (1981)

 The first Custom 62 was built in a conventional aft cockpit layout with the wheel aft of the mizzen and a keel / centreboard arrangement allowing a 6.5 ft draft with the centreboard up.
 She has a cherry-wood interior.
-She was renamed over the years as she changed owners, Djinn, Marauder, and now Lilia.
+She was renamed over the years as she changed owners, Djinn, and then Marauder.
+Marauder was reported destroyed in Hurricane Sandy in New York in 2012.

 Pegaso (1982)

 C&C Yachts built at least one other Custom 62 for an American couple, this one as a center cockpit version with an open pilot house.
 It has a fixed fin keel giving an 8 ft draft.
 The boat was named Pegaso and intended for long-range, short-handed sailing, primarily in the Pacific northwest.
 It has two helm stations, the first in the pilothouse, while the second helm station is aft, just forward of the mizzen mast.
 The interior is finished in teak with off-white panelling.

+The current owners of Pegaso (2019-2025 - Pegaso Yachting Corp) maintain a website where additional information on the boat can be found; see external links below.